Top 10 Places to Visit

 The Way of the Cross: Outside, below the escarpment, you can make a modern‑day pilgrimage along the path that takes you past 14 stations illustrating moments in the Passion of Christ.
 Built gradually between 1913 to 1945, each station features 5 bronze statues.

 7 Village Vacances ValcartierHave fun at Eastern Canada’s largest theme park

 This gigantic complex boasts a huge outdoor waterpark and a brand new indoor waterpark that is open year-round!
-But there’s also plenty of winter fun to be had too at North America’s largest winter playground and at Hôtel de Glace, the only ice hotel in North America.
+In the winter, you can go nuts in the biggest winter playground in the Americas and visit North America’s only ice hotel.

 8 Aquarium du QuébecEnter the fascinating world of nearly 10,000 specimens from 300 species!